Bluesky Analytics: Track Followers & Engagement

 Connect Your Bluesky Account

 With your app password in hand, linking your Bluesky account is simple.
-Head to TheBlue.social Analytics and click "Connect Account."
-Enter your Bluesky handle (in the @username.bsky.social format) and the app password you just created.
-After granting read-only access, your analytics will sync almost instantly - usually within seconds.
+Head to TheBlue.social Analytics, connect your account, enter your Bluesky handle, and paste the app password.
+The first sync usually starts quickly.

 Should you need to disconnect, simply go to Bluesky Settings > Advanced > App Passwords, find the TheBlue.social entry, and delete it.
 This will immediately revoke access, but you can reconnect anytime by creating a new app password.